-The family claims full-time student status for an adult other than the head, spouse, or cohead, or
+The family claims full-time student status for an adult other than the head, spouse, or cohead, or school) that verifies his/her student status which includes a complete transcript (with the current term).

 The family claims a child care deduction to enable a family member to further his or her education.